MLB Live Betting Guide

 How to Read Live Odds in MLB

-Remember that, when you are looking at pre-game odds on MLB, they are based on the game's expected starting pitchers.
+Remember that, when you are looking at pre-game odds on MLB at the best online sportsbooks, they are based on the game's expected starting pitchers.
 Which makes sense as hot pitching is equivalent to a solid bet.
 But it is more than likely that each team is going to go to their bullpen at some point during the game, making the pre-game lines almost irrelevant.

 Reliable Live Betting Scenarios in MLB